Warning Signs

 • Reluctance to eat

-• Quidding (dropping feed whilst eating)
+• Quidding (dropping feed while chewing)

-• Chewing with the mouth open
+• Chewing with mouth open

-• Eating slowly/ Leaving feed
+• Eating slowly or leaving feed

-• Weight loss/Loss of condition
+• Weight loss or loss of condition

-• Excessive salivation whilst eating
+• Excessive salivation while eating

-• Bleeding from mouth/Blood in saliva
+• Bleeding from the mouth or blood in saliva

 • Colic